jflores82/ghostcss/README.md

 ```

 ghostframe can integrate into any custom css code, regardless of the type.
+It shouldn't be used to style objects or elements, the idea is to provide a skeleton frame for the structure of the page, only.
 You can even integrate ghostframe with bootstrap, although there's little reason to do that, since it was developed exactly to be a lightweight, non-intrusive alternative to Bootstrap.

 ## Known Bugs